dogweather/forkful/content/en/c-sharp/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in C# involves programmatically creating or modifying text files on the file system - a fundamental task for many applications, such as logging, data exporting, or configuration management.
-Programmers perform this operation to persist data between sessions, share information across systems, or store human-readable outputs.

 ## How to:
 C# simplifies file operations with its `System.IO` namespace, providing straightforward methods to write text files.
 Here's how to write a basic text file and append text to an existing file.